 Tuxedo Shirt Collars

-No, we're not talking about those coverings that prevent food from falling onto a baby; shirt bibs are the rectangular panels that run up the front of the shirt.
-It is not the bibs you ordinarily see in babies eating; it acts as your chest's fabric allowing more texture and style.
-It ensures that your shirt is not see through and gives emphasis to the tie you are wearing.
-Only wear bib front shirts informal events and with a tuxedo.
+No, we're not talking about those coverings that prevent food from falling onto a baby; shirt bibs are the rectangular panels that run up the front of the shirt, giving your upper body more texture and style.
+It ensures that your shirt is not see-through and gives emphasis to the tie you are wearing.
+Only wear bib-front shirts during formal events and with a tuxedo.

 The Story of the Tuxedo Stripe

 The defining character of the tuxedo pants is the presence of the satin stripes that run vertically on the outer side of each pant.
-The stripe is often associated with the military gala uniforms.
-The waistband covers the pant seams for a continuous appearance which will give you a taller look.
-This is to ensure that whoever wears a tuxedo is standing tall and confident at all times.
+The stripe is often associated with military gala uniforms.
+The waistband covers the pant seams for a continuous appearance, which will give you a taller look.

-Patent LeatherThe patent leather shoes are the perfect go-to shoes to match a tuxedo style.
-It has a shine that matches the satin fabric on the tuxedo lapel and side of the pants.
+Patent leather shoes are the perfect go-to shoes to match any tuxedo style.
+It has a shine that matches the satin fabric on the tuxedo lapel and sides of the pants.
 While quite simple in its design, the sophistication and sharpness patent leather projects is unmatched by anything else out there.

-Cap Toe ShoesA pair of cap toe shoes are the perfect pair to imbibe that sleek look.
-Matte leather combined with a patent leather accent on this pair creates a subtle variety to your style while keeping the focus of your tux towards your face.
+Cap-toe shoes are an ideal pair to project that sleek look.
+Matte leather combined with a patent leather accent on this pair creates a subtle variety to your style while keeping the focus of your tux toward your face.

-Wearing mens custom suits should be fun.
-That’s why custom tuxedos for weddings and formal events come with accessories – cufflinks, suspenders, pocket squares were developed.
-While mens custom suits and tuxedos are the epitomai of style and sophistication, the choice of your tuxedo accessories will tell the world your finesse.
+Wearing men's custom tuxedos should be fun.
+That’s why custom tuxedos for weddings and formal events come with accessories such as cufflinks, suspenders, and pocket squares.
+While men's custom suits and tuxedos are the epitome of style and sophistication, the choice of your tuxedo accessories will show your personal fashion sense to the world.

 Cufflinks let your personality shine through in a formal outfit.
 If you want to show your serious side, metallic style is the way to go.
 For a minimalist style, silk knots will go together with the tux.

 Button studs allow your tuxedo to feel more formal than ever.
 They are designed for dress shirts and fashioned to fit into the buttonholes of the shirt placket.
-It is better to wear metallic cufflinks and button studs with metal design – gold with gold, silver with silver, onyx with onyx, platinum with platinum, and so on.
+It is best to always match your button studs with your cufflinks; match gold with gold, silver with silver, onyx with onyx, platinum with platinum, and so on.

-The rule of thumb when choosing a pocket square is to stick to the plain white/black, timeless pattern, simple design or a tiny teeny detail especially when you are wearing a black tuxedo or white dinner jacket.
-Plain white makes everything looks good.
-Reserve colored pocket squares on festive dress codes.
-Fabric should be limited to linen, cotton, silk or wool but never polyester, please.
+The rule of thumb when choosing a pocket square is to stick to the plain white/black, timeless pattern; think simple designs or a tiny pattern detail, especially when you are wearing a black tuxedo or white dinner jacket.
+Plain white can make everything look good.
+Reserve colored pocket squares for festive, less formal dress codes.
+Fabric should be limited to linen, cotton, silk, or wool, but never polyester or other synthetics.

 Normally, wearing a tuxedo demands a bow tie, and there are no exceptions to this rule especially during a strictly formal black-tie event.
-But modern styles are emerging when it comes to tuxedos and matching it with a necktie is more common than it was before.
+But modern styles are emerging when it comes to tuxedos, and matching it with a necktie is more common than it was before.
 Just make sure to never wear a necktie with a wing-tipped collar.

-So are you going to pick a necktie over a bow tie or the other way around?
-The key to successfully wearing a bow tie is confidence but it takes some serious know-how in pulling off a necktie with a tux.
-Either way, never attempt to use pre-tied neckwear as it will downgrade your overall look.
+The key to successfully wearing a bow tie is confidence, but it takes some serious know-how in pulling off a necktie with a tux.
+Either way, never attempt to use pre-tied neckwear, as it will downgrade your overall look.

 Choosing a bow tie is simple.
-Choose silk; knit silk, silk twill, silk satin but make sure it is always silk.
-It can add texture to your appearance in unprecedented ways.
-It will peg your outfit in the right formality level and season.
-This perfectly matches a tuxedo every single time elevating your look.
+Choose silk; go with knit silk, silk twill, or silk satin, but make sure it is always silk.
+It can add texture to your appearance in subtle yet noticeable ways.
 If you decide to dress down your tuxedo with a necktie, silk is still the best choice.